waiholiu/actions-tf-demo/readme.md

 - in main.tf and everywhere else, use the env variable to set the names of the components
 - in deploy.yaml, add a couple more environments and remember to use needs

+# steps 4 - add in an approval process
+- add in protection rules
+- add in environments into yaml file
 -